epage/epage.github.io/blog/blog/crate-management.md

 When I started with Rust, I was planning on blogging about my experience.
-As I learned though, I found most of the documentation I needed was in blog posts but they were often out of date or seemingly contradictory.
+As I learned though, I found most of the documentation I needed was in blog posts that, though helpful, would give different suggestions without a hint as to why they solved the problems differently.
+This is frustrating for someone new because you just want to get your task done and not have to first research a whole other area.
 I realized that the more valuable route for me would be in improving documentation and tooling to serve as living documentation.
 I've even taken this to try to find homes for some of the blog posts I bookmarked.
 So far my only contribution has been to documenting [swapping `Option<Result<_>>` to `Result<Option<_>>`](https://rustbyexample.com/error/multiple_error_types/option_result.html) (which might get replaced with [`transpose`](https://github.com/rust-lang/rust/issues/47338)) and documenting